jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>!!
 Be carefull to modify this file before to execute the Playbook !!</strong>

 <strong>Needed:</strong>
-Since Fedora  you need to install ansible and libselinux-python packages.
+It is necessary to install ansible and libselinux-python packages.

 <code>dnf install ansible libselinux-python</code>